Table Of Contents_

-The comfort and aesthetic of the Apple Magic Keyboard with Numeric Keypad is unmatched; it looks good and the scissor mechanism keys respond well to pressure for a comfortable typing experience.
+The comfort and aesthetic of the Apple Magic Keyboard with Numeric Keypad are unmatched; it looks good and the scissor mechanism keys respond well to pressure for a comfortable typing experience.
 And, you can make your experience better by knowing how to add language to your keyboard.
 Keys are spaced apart nicely, which is a plus when writing.
 However, one could argue the Razer Huntsman Elite Gaming Keyboard has a leg up on it, especially for gaming.

 Now let’s talk about battery life.
 On a full charge, you can get an impressive month of life out of this Apple keyboard.
 For a wireless keyboard that seems short—wireless keyboards using batteries can last a year.
 But remember: this is rechargeable.

-What’s also been so appealing about the Apple Magic Keyboard is aesthetic.
+What’s also been so appealing about the Apple Magic Keyboard is its aesthetic.
 Its simplistic layout looks so good against its high-quality metal chassis, a design choice we wish more keyboards would adopt.
 For another keyboard with a unique design, check out our Cyclops wireless keyboard review.
 With this model, you have the added numeric keypad.
 Even with that, it still manages to be really compact, being 17.36 x 5.03 x 0.78 inches.
 Along the back is a Lightning port that isn’t just for charging, but for straight-to-PC connection if you don’t want to use Bluetooth, a feature missing from the Logitech K400.
 To try another Logitech model, read our Logitech washable keyboard K310 review.